piqnt/planck.js/docs/api/classes/contact.md

 The class manages contact between two shapes.
 A contact exists for each overlapping AABB in the broad-phase (except if filtered).
 Therefore a contact object may exist that has no contact points.
-The class manages contact between two shapes.
-A contact exists for each overlapping AABB in the broad-phase (except if filtered).
-Therefore a contact object may exist that has no contact points.

 ## Hierarchy